Constantin Pană

-Constantin Pană (born 17 February 1960 in Lipia Gruiu) is a retired Romanian footballer who played as a central defender and midfielder for clubs in Romania and Greece.
+Constantin Pană (born 17 February 1960 in Lipia Gruiu) is a Romanian former professional footballer who played as a central defender and midfielder for clubs in Romania and Greece.

 International career

 Pană made one appearance for Romania, when he came as a substitute and replaced Gheorghe Hagi in the 67th minute of a friendly which ended 2–2 against Poland in 1983.